 Season the fish fillets with salt and pepper and lightly oil them as well.
 Then lay the fillets in the gratin dish on top of the bed of fennel.

 Bake the fish and fennel is a hot oven (200°C/400°F) for about 10-15 minutes, or until the fish is just done, taking care not to overcook the fish.

 Serve the fillets on to plates, with a generous heap of fennel—which by now will have turned into a rough purée—on top of each fillet.

-NOTES: If you are serving this dish as a piatto unico (ie, without a preceding first course of pasta, rice or soup) then a few steamed potatoes on the side rounds things out very nicely.
+If you are serving baked fish with braised fennel as a piatto unico (ie, without a preceding first course of pasta, rice or soup) then a few steamed potatoes on the side rounds things out very nicely.

 Marcella recommends red snapper for this dish, although most Italian recipes I’ve seen call for orata (sea bream), branzino or swordfish.
 It is also very good (but different) made with the assertive mackerel (merluzzo).
 Really, any firm-fleshed fish will do nicely.
 Last night we had good ‘ol American catfish fillets.
 They were very economical and perfectly delicious made this way.

-For whatever reason, I usually associate the pairing of fish and vegetables with Ligurian cooking, but this dish actually hails from Sicily, or so they say.
+For whatever reason, I usually associate the pairing of fish and vegetables with Ligurian cooking, but baked fish with braised fennel actually hails from Sicily, or so they say.
 It should not be surprising, then, that some versions of this recipe call for adding pachini (cherry tomatoes), capers and/or olives, which, of course, give the dish a lot more zest.
 But personally, I like the mellow flavors of fish and fennel without much else to get in the way.
 It is another example of culinary balance, this time with two flavors complementing, rather than contrasting, each other.